Handle Change Resisters: 3 Ways to Get It Right

 Three Solid Ways to Handle Change Resisters

-Assuming you have done the organizational change basics “right,” there will still be those who resist change.
-Based upon over twenty years of change management simulation data, here’s some solid advice on how to handle the change resisters and naysayers.
+Even when you’ve nailed the fundamentals of organizational change, there will always be employees who resist.
+Drawing on more than twenty years of change management simulation data, here’s proven guidance for how to effectively handle change resisters and naysayers.

 1. Don’t Take It Personally